Purchasing a BackpAQ

 - Compare your readings to the nearest EPA monitoring station

-- Ask the AI Advisor (powered by Google Gemini) questions about your data
+- Ask the AI Advisor (powered by Claude AI (Anthropic)) questions about your data

 - Interact with AirBuddy — a real-time animated creature that reacts to your air quality